paulgreg/rsstodolist-appengine/README.md

 ## Status

-Since I’m not able to deploy a new version of that app anymore, I’m ending the service at [rsstodolist.appspot.com](https://rsstodolist.appspot.com/).

-The service is now available at [rsstodolist.herokuapp.com](https://rsstodolist.herokuapp.com/) using the [nodejs version of the app](https://github.com/paulgreg/rsstodolist-node-server) that you can self-host.
+I’m ending the service at [rsstodolist.appspot.com](https://rsstodolist.appspot.com/) and moving it to [rsstodolist.eu](https://rsstodolist.eu/) using the [nodejs version of the app](https://github.com/paulgreg/rsstodolist-node-server) that you can self-host.

 *****